CprimeLearningLabs/gitops-bootcamp/setup/README.md

 kubectl version
 ```

-The expected output should show you information about both the installed kubectl client and, if you have a cluser context set up, the cluster Kubernetes version.
+The expected output should show you information about both the installed kubectl client and, if you have a cluster context set up, the cluster Kubernetes version.
 If you do have a context set up, it will return a 0 exit code.
 If there is no context set up, it will return a 1 exit code because of failure to talk to the cluster, but this is ok because you haven't set up a context yet.

 #### Helm